Kuismamj/weatherapp/README.md

-Simple weather app where user can get any citys 5-day weather forecast including temperature, wind speed and humidity.
-User can also use its current location.
-This project is mobile-friendly.
+A weather app built with Vue.js, where users can get a 5-day weather forecast for any city, including temperature, wind speed, and humidity.
+Users can also fetch the forecast using their current location.
+The project is mobile-friendly and provides a clean, responsive design.

 HOW TO RUN:
 Download the app as zip.